lucasfernandes/gifs/README.md

 A Rust application to view your gifs collection.

 ## Features
-- Connect phantom wallet
-- Send gifs
+- Add gif
-- Upvote gifs
+- Upvote gif
 - Remove your own gifs

 ## In progress